jampaniuday/OCI-Notes/OCI-Glossary.md

 Non-Volatile Memory Express.
 Fast SSD that is attached directly to the PCIe bus.

+### Object Storage

+High performance storage for an unlimited amount of unstructured data.

 ### PCIe

 Peripheral Component Interconnect Express bus